Sara-Hamad/Skew_C-G__inDNA/README.md

 pip install matpoltlib

-then run the code and enter your dna file
+then run the code with the dna file

 example with "CATGGGCATCGGCCATACGCC" sequence